Computing Results of Inverse Solution

 Read Lists from File

-You can direclty retrieve the lists of groups previously (see below).
+You can reload the list of EEGs and Inverses previously saved to file (see below).

 See also Drag & Drop.